-Looking for furniture movers, removals Docklands – 14 or storage?
+Are you looking for furniture movers, Removals Docklands – E14 or removals and storage option?
 Pick&Move are leading providers in removals services for home and office in Docklands and Canary Wharf.

-We have the expertise and resources needed for safe furniture removals, specialising in local, intercity, interisland, and international moves.
+We have the expertise and resources needed for safe furniture removals in Docklands, specialising in local, intercity,and international moves.
 Our Removals team in the heart of Docklands and Canary Wharf can be call upon within short notice to arrange your moving and storage needs.

-Moving a business can be challenging, that’s why you need the experts Pick&Move Relocations
+Moving Office in Docklands can be challenging, that’s why you need the experts Pick&Move Business removals team

 We can store your office Files, and business furniture!

-We are operator of Mobile storage in Docklands E14, portable storage units the most cost effective option in the market today saving you significant amount of money and time compare to DIY self storage alternative Pick&Move can offer multiple storage solutions for you and your business.
+PICK7MOVE Furniture removals and storage saves you time and money.
+We are operator of Mobile Storage in Docklands E14, stress free unlike self storage options portable storage units the most cost effective option in the market today saving you significant amount of money and time compare to DIY self storage alternative Pick&Move can offer multiple storage solutions for you and your business.
 Whether it’s a growth issue, a space issue or downsizing; we have the right solution for you.

-Why Not Consider Our Man and Van Hire in E14
+Why Not Consider Our Man and Van Hire in Docklands.

-Low cost moving solution “Man and Van Hire” if you have small home or flat or maybe small to medium size office whatever the distance you pay on hourly rate you also the choice of any of our services we can
+Low cost moving solution in Docklands E14 with our “Man and Van Hire” if you have small home or flat or maybe small to medium size office whatever the distance you pay on hourly rate you also the choice of any of our services we can

 pack, dismantle and reassemble your furniture tailoring each client’s needs and requirements into a flexible package.

-We cover most international destinations and specialise in middle east shipping to Dubai, UAE, Kuwait, Abu Dhabi you can rest easy knowing you are in good hands.
+We cover most international destinations if you require overseas removals and shipping service.
+We specialise in middle east shipping to Dubai, UAE, Kuwait, Abu Dhabi you can rest easy knowing you are in good hands.